 While this is a widely specified solution, it is again little more than a band-aid; though this is a better one than isolated bearings.
 It increases the cost of the installation without dealing with the common mode voltages that are the actual root cause.

 The best solution is to eliminate the source entirely.
 But, due to the inherent nature of an AC drive, it will create a higher potential for bearing currents.
-However, variable speed operation of pumps and fans provide the highest energy savings potential, and the elimination of drives is for this reason alone a very poor choice of solution, as there is no other way of regaining the energy savings achieved with variable speed.
+However, variable speed operation of pumps and fans provides the highest energy savings potential, and the elimination of drives is for this reason alone a very poor choice of solution, as there is no other way of regaining the energy savings achieved with variable speed.

 Eliminate common mode currents